damientl/kitesurfGame/README.md

 kitesurfGame
 ============

-Kite surf game t simulate and train kyte surf skills on your computer.
+Kite surf game to simulate and train kyte surf skills on your computer.
 Developed on Unity using C#.